aswitwicka/BIOSCAN_QC/README.md

 - Number of samples with 0 reads.

 Partner plate boxplot <br>
-The plot shows the read count per sample for each partner plate [each box].
+The plot shows the total read count per sample for each partner plate [each box].
 Box colours indicate partners.
 The grey horisontal line shows the median, while the brown horisontal like indicates the mean.
 Blue data points show empty negative controls.
 Navy data points show lysate negative controls.
 Green data points show positive controls.
 Boxes that are grey inside show plates where the 75th percentile of the data is lower than expected mean read count.
 These plates and flagged as 'low-performance' need further attention.

 UMI plate boxplot <br>